GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/04.531-540/02.I-Have-a-Friend-So-Precious/docs.md

 ---
+title: |
-title: 532.
-I Have a Friend So Precious
+    532. I Have a Friend So Precious - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 532.
+I Have a Friend So Precious.
+I have a Friend so precious,  So very dear to me,  He loves me with a tender love,  He loves me faithfully;  I could not live apart from Him,  I love to feel Him nigh;  And so we dwell together,  My Lord and I.
+    keywords:  |
-    keywords: Church Hymnal, I Have a Friend So Precious, I have a Friend so precious,
+        Church Hymnal 1941, adventhymnals, advent hymnals, I Have a Friend So Precious, I have a Friend so precious.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 532. I HAVE A FRIEND SO PRECIOUS
+####  Church Hymnal 1941,

 ```txt
 1.